muminyasincse/PowerrBI_ecommerce_Dashboard/README.md

 - Top sub-categories by sales
 - Sales and profit comparison by category

+## Key Findings
+- COD is the highest revenue payment mode but has lower order quantity compared to UPI
+- Electronics generates the highest sales but similar profit margins across categories
+- Sales peak in March and November, indicating seasonal demand
+- A small number of cities contribute a disproportionate share of total sales

 ## Filters Included
 - Order Date
 - Category